It’s time to check-in and have a quick word with yourself. I want to know: what type of person are you? 🤔

 Genre’s are a series of socially agreed conventions within the story (or in this case, the film) developed over time.

-In films imagery are the elements used to create pictures in our minds.
-They may include:
+In films imagery are the elements used to create pictures and relateable sensations in our mind.

 Theme’s are the universal ideas that shine through in the film (in other words, what is it about, in general)?